Pathfinder (military): Southern France

 The invasion of the South of France took place on August 15, 1944, in the form of Operation Dragoon (Rottman, p.
 80).
 The 509th PIB, the 517th Parachute Regimental Combat Team, and the 551st PIB formed the American airborne contingent of the invasion, dropping into the French Riviera in the early hours of the morning.
 As had been the problem with previous night drops, such as Normandy, the pathfinders were misdropped when the planes carrying them got lost.
 Further delays were encountered when these men had to find each other on the ground, work their way through a heavily wooded area near the town of Le Muy, and fight off German soldiers in the process.

 Due to the ineffective placement of the pathfinders, the follow-up waves of paratroopers were not dropped in the right place either.
 This was further exacerbated by pilot error, as many of the pilots opted to drop their paratroopers at too high an altitude; the result was that these men were widely scattered.
-An entire stick of men of the 509th PIB were dropped into the sea and drowned near St Tropez.
+An entire stick of men of the 509th PIB were dropped into the sea and drowned near Saint-Tropez.
 Much like the paratroopers in Normandy, however, the overall operation was a success as the paratroopers still managed to accomplish their missions and capture their objectives in conjunction with the seaborne landing forces.